Back to Academy

 Adjusted Cost Base (ACB)

-The ACB is your cost for tax purposes:
+The ACB is your cost for tax purposes.
+It's crucial for calculating your actual capital gain or loss.

 What's Included in ACB